aces/Loris/modules/imaging_qc/README.md

 #### Interactions With LORIS

-- Configuration

-The `tblScanTypes` setting allows customization of which modalities are displayed in this module.

 - Imaging Browser

   Links are provided to the Imaging Browser module, and the QC entered in that module (for the scan types specified in the Configuration module as noted above).

 - Imaging Uploader

   The name of the user who uploaded the scan via the Imaging Uploader module is displayed in this module.